New Jersey Car Accident Lawyer

 Our New Jersey automobile accident lawyers have handled multiple New Jersey Turnpike accidents resulting in personal injury and wrongful death of our clients, such as a $1.47 million settlement for a man killed by a tractor-trailer on the New Jersey Turnpike.
 As some of New Jersey’s top personal injury attorneys, we have the expertise and accident investigators needed to present your case and achieve the best possible outcome by ensuring that you’re compensated for injuries, medical bills, pain and suffering and lost wages.
 We have also been named to the Best New Jersey Personal Injury Lawyers list by the Best Lawyers in America publication.

-Mazie Slater Katz & Freeman, based in Essex County, New Jersey is among the most prominent trial law firms in New Jersey, its attorneys having won hundreds of millions of dollars for its clients.
+Mazie Slater Katz & Freeman, based in Essex County, New Jersey is among the most prominent trial law firms in New Jersey, its attorneys having won more than a billion dollars for its clients.
 We understand that you may have questions not answered on our website, so we encourage you to call us at 973-228-9898 to discuss your auto injury claim.
 One of our experienced team members will contact you as soon as possible to review your case and pursue a recovery.

 Frequently Asked Questions about Auto Accidents and Car Collisions